 Pam’s house is a typical 1960s brick home perched between the lip of the road and the steeply sloping valley below.
 It sits parallel to the street and, like so many local houses, is split level with the top level flush with the road and the bottom level nestled snugly below.
 There must have been some excavation carried out when the house was built as it, and its narrow front garden, are tucked in behind a slope which leads steeply to the property’s entrance.

 Pam greets me at her front door – she’s a slight, quietly spoken woman with soft grey hair and a ready smile and I soon learn that she’s also a very resourceful one – she has had to be to make the most of her challenging environment.
-The terrain is, like elsewhere in Nillumbik, rocky, dry and difficult to work – it needs a lot of help to build up a depth of topsoil.
-So under her direction, she and her family have augmented the beds with compost, manures and mulches, sourced organic materials, added tree and bush clippings and employed complementary plantings to support and nurture the space.
+The terrain is, like elsewhere in Nillumbik, rocky, dry and difficult to work – it needs a lot of help to build up a depth of top soil.
+So she and her family have augmented the beds with compost, manures and mulches, sourced organic materials, added tree and bush clippings and employed complementary plantings to support and nurture the space.

 Pam’s mantra has been to “use everything at hand” that is, to recycle and to creatively employ all means to make the most of her environment.
 To this end, she has utilised a host of materials including wire, timber, metal, baths, basins, hoses and drums which were left on the property when the family moved here 15 years earlier.
 She’s even converted a derelict shed into a chicken coop and is presently busy building a ‘summer vacation’ site for the chicks using old wire farm gates and chicken wire – a lovely mobile home for the girls to enjoy!